Banagher: Decline

-Contrasted with the flourishing state of trade in the first half of the 19th century is the rapid and sustained decline during the second half.
-In the period of 40 years from 1841 to 1881, the population fell from 2836 to 1192, a loss of over 57%.
+In sharp contrast with the flourishing state of trade in the first half of the 19th century was the rapid and sustained decline during the second half.
+In the period of 40 years from 1841 to 1881, the town's population fell from 2836 to 1192, a loss of over 57%.
 By the end of the century, all that remained of the major industries of the town was the malthouse of F.A.
 Waller & Co., while all smaller industries had vanished completely.
 Various causes contributed to this decline.
 The abolition of the Corn Laws in 1846 allowed the free importation of grain into these islands.
-Unable to compete with foreigners, the Irish farmer turned his land to pasture and grew only sufficient grain for his own use.
+Unable to compete with foreigners, the Irish farmer turned land over to pasture and grew only sufficient grain for family use.
 The Banagher corn trade rapidly declined, and would have completely vanished were it not that barley growing was kept alive by Waller's malthouse.
 The clearances in East Galway in the years immediately succeeding the Great Irish Famine adversely affected the trade of the town while the smaller industries were unable to compete against the highly organised industries of Britain.

+The opening of Banagher Railway station in 1884, as the terminus of the 29 km Clara to Banagher branch of the Great Southern & Western Railway Company, brought some improvement, with several passenger and goods trains every day.

+In March 1920, Resident Magistrate Alan Bell, from Banagher, was killed.
+He was pulled from a tram in south Dublin and shot at point blank range by Collins' IRA "Squad".
+His death was instantaneous.
+He was tasked by the British to track down Sinn Féin funds; he had successfully confiscated over £71,000 from Sinn Féin's HQ and, by investigating banks throughout the country, was set to seize much more.